 • Marukome – Made with rice and soybeans.

-• Clearspring Miso Paste – This is a white miso paste, meaning a short fermentation.
+• Clearspring Miso Paste – This is a white miso paste, meaning it has a short fermentation.
 It is made with rice and soybeans.

 • Miso Master – They make white miso paste with rice and soybeans.